Vinicch/shortener-full-stack/README.md

 ![](docs/Get%20Most%20Visited%20URLs.png)

+### About the alias generation
+The generator uses a seed that is based on the current UTC time to generate random numbers.
+Since the alias is a string composed of the english alphanumerical, the algorithm generates a number between 0 and the length of a string containing all upper and lower case letters of the alphabet + decimal digits.
+It then uses that as an index to get a character from the string.
+It repeats this process 6 times to get an alias that is easy to remember and also checks if it doesn't already exist to avoid conflicts.

 ## Project Setup
 ### Local
 You need to create a .env file.
 All the environment variables are available in the .env.example